fenimore/conways-scheme/README.md

-# racket-grid
+# Conway Game of Life
 A racket expirement

-## TODO
+## TODO:
-- Grid
-- Maze
+- Random seeds
-- Game of Life
+- An efficient seed system...